PSCruxious/Powershell_Challenges/DateTimeChallenge/README.md

 1. Determines the current script path.
 2. Processes scripts from `Public`, `Private`, and `Classes` directories.
 3. Executes the test script.
-4. Executes the examples script.

 #### Running the Challenge

 1. Download the challenge to your local machine.
 2. Navigate to the root directory of the repository in PowerShell.
-3. Type in `Invoke-Build` function to process all the scripts and execute the example and test scripts.
+3. Type in `Invoke-Build` function to process all the scripts and execute the test scripts.

 ### Expected Output for Examples